tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob-Immutability-Policy.md

 ---
-title: Delete Blob Immutability Policy (REST API) - Azure Storage
+title: Delete Blob Immutability Policy (REST API)
+titleSuffix: Azure Storage
 description: The Delete Blob Immutability Policy operation deletes the immutability policy on a blob.
-author: seanmc-msft
+author: seanmcc-msft

-ms.date: 07/01/2020
+ms.date: 07/16/2021
 ms.service: storage
 ms.topic: reference
 ms.author: seanmcc
 ---

-# Set Blob Immutability Policy
+# Delete Blob Immutability Policy

 The `Delete Blob Immutability Policy` operation deletes the immutability policy on a blob.
 This operation does not update the blob's ETag.
 This API is available starting in version `2020-06-12`.